BitEscrow/escrow-sdk/docs/data/proposal.md

 # Proposal Interfaces

 List of interfaces for the Proposal API.

-> Click on the links below to navigate:
+Click on the links below to navigate:

 - [ProposalData](#proposaldata)
 - [MemberData](#memberdata)
 - [RolePolicy](#rolepolicy)

+> Notice any mistakes, or something missing?
+Please let us know!
+> You can submit an issue here: [Submit Issue](https://github.com/BitEscrow/escrow-core/issues/new/choose)

 ## ProposalData